ChrisDieck/Identifying-Introverts-and-Extroverts/README.md

 ## Final Model

-Based on these reports, the logistic regression model had the highest accuracy at roughly 75%, followed by the KNN model with PCA at 74%, then the KNN model without PCA and the decision tree model at 71%.

-Of these models, I would consider the logistic regression model to be the best simply because it has the highest accuracy.
-While having false positives and negatives are not very important for this particular situation, having less false negatives is slightly better because (in the case of deciding how to market to a particular individual) false negatives mean we are missing
+Based on these reports, the logistic regression model had the highest accuracy at roughly 75% and I would consider this model to be the best simply because it has the highest accuracy.
+Furthermore, while having false positives and negatives are not very important for this particular situation, having less false negatives is slightly better because (in the case of deciding how to market to a particular individual) false negatives mean we are missing